Andrew-O39/FolioCite/docs/user_guide.md

 Your bibliography includes:

-- All your saved citations
+- All your saved citations including those you added manually
+- - NB: Read about manual entries bellow.
 - Sorted alphabetically
 - Switchable **style display** (APA/MLA/Chic./Harvard/Vancouver)
 - Filters:
   - **All**
   - **Books only**
   - **Articles only**
+  - **Website only**

 ---